 But polka dot knitting patterns present a bit of a challenge when it comes to knitting dots.
 In order to knit polka dots, you need to be familiar with stranded colorwork.
 While stranded colorwork can be a little frustrating — carrying floats is no party! — it’s a piece of cake if you practice enough.
 And what better way to practice than with polka dot knitting patterns?

-Practice your stranded colorwork with these polka dot patterns, plus our suggestions for colorwork Bluprint classes to help you along the way.
+Practice your stranded colorwork with these polka dot patterns, plus our suggestions for colorwork Craftsy classes to help you along the way.

 Cannonfire Colorwork Socks for Children